mkulesh/onpc/README.md

 This app allows remote control of an Onkyo/Integra Network Player or a Network A/V Receiver via the "Integra Serial Communication Protocol".
 Its two most popular features are music playback and sound profile management.
 Other benefits include:
-- Maximum privacy: No ads, no trackers, no telemetry
+- Maximum privacy: No ads, no trackers, no telemetry, no special permissions like GPS
 - One-click access to music playback actions
 - Full music playback control (play, stop, pause, track up/down, time seek, repeat and random modes)
 - The modern material design supports different color themes and works on smartphones and/or tablets in portrait and landscape mode
-- Tuneln Radio and Deezer streaming
+- Tuneln Radio and Deezer streaming (if supported by receiver)
+- DAB / FM (if supported by receiver)
 - Multi-zone support
 - Control of devices attached via RI
-- Play queue support (add, remove, clear, change playback order)
+- Enhanced Play Queue support (add, replace, remove, clear, change playback order)
 - Display device details and control device settings such as dimmer level, digital filter, auto power
-- App doesn't need any special permissions
-- Allows control of receivers over an OpenVPN connection (even over a cellular connection).
-Onkyo Controller does not have this functionality.
+- Allows control of receivers over an OpenVPN connection (even over a cellular connection)

 ## Supported devices
 Currently, this app is only tested with following devices: